University of California – Irvine Nursing Program Reviews

 Concentration in Community and Population Health Nursing (CPHN)

-The Master of Science in Nursing program at the University of California Irvine is a graduate degree program which provides the students an opportunity to elevate their nursing skills across practice settings and lead innovations in the healthcare delivery system.
-The coursework is designed to prepare the students with expertise in specialized concentrations and evidence-based practice competency.
-It also helps them to be prepared in various leadership roles including collaborative team building and leadership skills to become advocates for disease prevention and health promotion efforts.
+The Master of Science in Nursing at the University of California Irvine is a graduate degree program that provides students with an opportunity to elevate their nursing skills across practice settings and lead innovation in the healthcare delivery system.
+The coursework is designed to prepare them with expertise in specialized concentrations with evidence-based practice competency.
+It helps them be prepared in various leadership roles including collaborative team building and leadership skills to become advocates for disease prevention and health promotion efforts.

-The Master of Science in Nursing degree provides a solid foundation for continuous progression in research and practice-focused doctoral program.
-Graduates will qualify for the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and will become eligible for a certification as a public health nurse.
+The Master of Science in Nursing degree provides a solid foundation for continuous progression in research and practice-focused doctoral programs.
+Graduates will qualify for the National Council Licensing Examination for Registered Nurses (NCLEX-RN) and become eligible for certification as a public health nurse.

-Students who are applying for a Master of Science in Nursing must have a bachelor’s degree from a non-nursing university program which is an accredited institution that meets the degree standards of the University of California Irvine.
-The transcripts should show a Grade Point Average of 3.0 and should have the prerequisites of the course like general chemistry, microbiology with lab, anatomy, and physiology with lab, sociology, psychology, and statistics.
-Applicants must complete the online application for graduate admission and must submit three letters of recommendation and TOEFL or IELTS results for international students.
+Students applying for a Master of Science in Nursing must have a Bachelor’s degree from a non-nursing university program that is an accredited institution meeting the degree standards of the University of California Irvine.
+Transcripts should show a Grade Point Average of 3.0 and have prerequisites in general chemistry, microbiology with lab, anatomy, and physiology with lab, sociology, psychology, and statistics.
+Applicants must complete the online application for graduate admission and submit three letters of recommendation and TOEFL or IELTS results for international students.

-Students who are enrolled in a Master’s program usually pay $1,600 per year.
-These fees are charged for one academic year and this does not include summer quarter.
-A full list of the tuition and fees can be found at the Registrar’s office.
-Nonetheless, students who are financially incapable can apply for financial aid programs to cover the cost of the graduate program.
+Students enrolled in a Master’s program usually pay $1,600 per year.
+These fees are charged for one academic year and do not include the summer quarter.
+A full list of tuition and fees can be found at the Registrar’s office.
+Students in financial need can apply for aid programs to cover the cost of the graduate program.

 Doctor of Philosophy Program

-The University of California Irvine is also offering a Doctor of Philosophy (PhD) degree program which advances the scholarly discipline through empirical research and theory development, and at the same time nurtures the future academic leaders of the nursing profession.
-Graduates of the course will be prepared for an advanced practice in nursing, especially in addressing the shortage of nursing faculty having PhD degrees.
+The University of California Irvine offers a Doctor of Philosophy (PhD) degree program that advances the scholarly discipline through empirical research and theory development, while at the same time nurturing future academic leaders of the nursing profession.
+Graduates will be prepared for advanced practice in nursing, especially in addressing the shortage of nursing faculty with PhD degrees.

-The Doctor of Philosophy in Nursing aims to produce more nurse scientists with expertise in clinical or translational research strategies to help them develop new knowledge in enhancing the health of the individuals and communities.
-It also develops rigorous scientific inquiry to advance nursing practice that benefits the local and international community.
-The program places emphasis in integrating translational science methods and traditional models for research to meet the healthcare needs and issues of the people.
+The Doctor of Philosophy in Nursing aims to produce more nurse scientists with expertise in clinical or translational research strategies to help them develop new knowledge in enhancing the health of individuals and communities.
+It develops rigorous scientific inquiry to advance nursing practice that benefits the local and international communities.
+The program places emphasis on integrating translational science methods and traditional models for research to meet the healthcare needs and issues of the people.

-The Doctor of Philosophy (PhD) degree program promotes the development of theoretical expertise and scientific research that focuses in four key areas; the Health Services and Health Policy, Health Disparities and Diversity, Disease and Symptom Management, and Health Promotion and Disease Prevention.
+The Doctor of Philosophy (PhD) degree program promotes the development of theoretical expertise and scientific research focusing on four key areas: Health Services and Health Policy, Health Disparities and Diversity, Disease and Symptom Management, and Health Promotion and Disease Prevention.

-Applicants of the Doctor of Philosophy (PhD) degree program must have earned a baccalaureate or Master of Science degree in nursing from a CCNE accredited institution that is equivalent to the degree standards of the University of California Irvine.
-The university will also require the applicants to present a current and unencumbered license as a Registered Nurse and a transcript that shows completion of the necessary prerequisites including a cumulative GPA of 3.2 or higher.
+Applicants of the Doctor of Philosophy (PhD) degree program must have earned a Baccalaureate or Master of Science degree in nursing from a CCNE accredited institution equivalent to the degree standards of the University of California Irvine.
+The university requires applicants to present a current and unencumbered license as a Registered Nurse and a transcript showing completion of the necessary prerequisites including a cumulative GPA of 3.2 or higher.